 Don’t make your users learn new rules.
 Consistency is keeping a promise already made: that the next step will be as intuitive as the one before.

-3. You Are Also A User.
+3. You Are A User Too.

-You, the designer, are not separate from the person who interacts with your creation—you are them, and I’m you.
+You Are Also A User.
+Yes you!
+The builder and the maker.
+You’re not separate from the person who interacts with your creation – you are them, and I’m you.

 4. Performance Is a Feature.